k0rdent/docs/docs/admin/kof/kof-faq.md

    With this annotation, KOF automatically injects the OpenTelemetry Java agent.
 The service then exports metrics, traces, and logs through the configured OpenTelemetry Collector.

-3. After deploying, you should see:
+3. After deploying, you should see metrics, logs, and [traces](kof-tracing.md) in Grafana.
-   - Traces in VictoriaTraces (via Grafana datasource)
-   - Metrics in VictoriaMetrics (via Grafana dashboards)
-   - Logs in VictoriaLogs

 For other languages, use the appropriate annotation, as in: